crazy-max/docker-rtorrent-rutorrent/README.md

 ### Override or add a ruTorrent plugin/theme

 You can add a plugin for ruTorrent in `/data/rutorrent/plugins/`.
-If you add a plugin that already exists in ruTorrent, it will be removed from ruTorrent core plugins and yours will be used.<br />
+If you add a plugin that already exists in ruTorrent, it will be removed from ruTorrent core plugins and yours will be used.
 And you can also add a theme in `/data/rutorrent/themes/`.
 The same principle as for plugins will be used if you want to override one.

 > ⚠️ Container has to be restarted to propagate changes

 ### Edit a ruTorrent plugin configuration

 As you probably know, plugin configuration is not outsourced in ruTorrent.
-Loading the configuration of a plugin is done via a `conf.php` file placed at the root of the plugin folder.<br />
-To solve this problem with Docker, a special folder has been created in `/data/rutorrent/plugins-conf` to allow you to configure plugins.<br />
-For example to configure the `diskspace` plugin, you will need to create the `/data/rutorrent/plugins-conf/diskspace.php` file with your configuration:
+Loading the configuration of a plugin is done via a `conf.php` file placed at the root of the plugin folder.
+To solve this issue with Docker, a special folder has been created in `/data/rutorrent/plugins-conf` to allow you to configure plugins.
+For example to configure the `diskspace` plugin, you will need to create the `/data/rutorrent/plugins-conf/diskspace.php` file with your
+configuration:

 ```php
 <?php